aurimas13/clcmo/docs/README.md

   ## About

-  I'm a web and mobile developer based in the great metropolitan area from São Paulo, Brazil.
+  I'm a full developper analyst based in the great metropolitan area from São Paulo, Brazil.

   I really enjoy solving problems as well as making things pretty and easy to use.
 I can't stop learning new things; the more, the better.
 I also love photography, poems, and a lot more.

-  ----
-  See my [page][Site] to meet some projects.
-  ----

   ### 🖥️ Technologies and Skills:
   <img width="300px" align="right" src="https://raw.githubusercontent.com/clcmo/clcmo/main/docs/images/-2147483648_-211005.webp">